sparrowcode/DiffableKit/Readme.md

 #### For Table:

+Here provided models:

 - `SPDiffableTableRow` it native item for table cell.
 Support all basic styles and action for tap event.
 - `SPDiffableTableRowSubtitle` it native item for table cell with subtitle.
 Support all as before.
+- `SPDiffableTableRowButton` item for table in style as button.
+Support table styles and action for tap.
 - `SPDiffableTableRowStepper` item for table cell with stepper.
 Has maximum value and minimum, also incuded action with passed value.
 - `SPDiffableTableRowSwitch` item for table with switch, included default state and action for change event.

-- `SPDiffableTableRowButton` item for table in style as button.
-Support table styles and action for tap.
+Here provided cells:

 - `SPDiffableTableViewCell` basic table cell with detail text right side.
 - `SPDiffableSubtitleTableViewCell` basic table cell with two lines of texts.
+- `SPDiffableStepper` cell with stepper control.
+Using with `SPDiffableTableRowStepper` model.
+- `SPDiffableSwitch` cell with switch.
+Using with `SPDiffableTableRowSwitch` model.
+- `SPDiffableSlider` cell with slider.

 #### For Collection:

+Provided only models, becouse for most items using list registration and no need specific cell class.

 - `SPDiffableCollectionActionableItem` actionable item for collection view.
 - `SPDiffableSideBarItem` menu item in side bar.
 Support accessories and actions.